It’s been 6 months since we released Frontity 1.0 to the world but it feels like this happened yesterday. Seriously… time flies!

 npx frontity infocommand to get environment information for debugging purposes.

 - July 30: the Twenty Nineteen WordPress theme is ported over to Frontity by Imran Sayed and Smit Patadiya.
-We also added support for CodeSandbox so you can try Frontity directly from your browser without having to install anything.
+We also added support for CodeSandbox so that you can try Frontity directly from your browser without having to install anything.

 - August 5: we created a Frontity builder for Zeit Now hosting to make the deployment process simpler.